GraphQLSwift/GraphQL/README.md

 ## Contributing

-Most of this repo mirrors the structure of the canonical GraphQL implementation written in Javascript/Typescript.
+Most of this repo mirrors the structure of
+(the canonical GraphQL implementation written in Javascript/Typescript)[https://github.com/graphql/graphql-js].
 If there is any feature missing, looking at the original code and "translating" it to Swift works, most of the time.
 For example:

 ### Swift